Date: 16 September 2013. More Trolling Motors.

 will return same along with a dinner at a restaurant where there are

 waitresses to both take order and deliver same.
-It's not going to be a
+This is not going to be a

 burger joint.
-And yes, I'll bet shrimp will be involved, or perhaps surf
+And yes, I will bet shrimp will be involved, or perhaps surf

 and turf... (smile)